.0001 Bingo Cards - Print Free or Customize

 - Open the PDF and print it.

-- The caller opens the game by randomly drawing an item from the call list and calling out it to everyone.
+- The caller opens the play by randomly pulling an item from the call list and announcing it to everyone.

-- The first player to complete a horizontal, vertical, or a diagonal line of crossed items announces "Bingo!" and wins the play.
+- The first player to complete a horizontal, vertical, or a diagonal line of marked items shouts "Bingo!" and wins the play.

-- The caller checks that the items marked form a proper line as per the Bingo card and call list.
+- The caller checks that the items crossed off form a proper line according to the Bingo card and call list.

 This .0001 Bingo Cards Game contains following Words or Phrases: Russia is allied with the USA/NATO, Obligatory CNN broadcast/press conference scene, Set no later than 2010-ish, Organizations/government agencies with names that are either allegorical or cool sounding acronyms, Pseudo Axis 2.0 vs Allies 2.0 plot that makes no sense now and made no sense 30 years ago, The IDF is endlessly circlejerked if they show up, If set in the near future, then weapons that were canceled/went nowhere irl are shown being used, Strawmen of Democrats/pacifists, Weapons not meant for export are exported, *cough* Russian F-22s *cough*, Conflict ends with a status quo ante bellum, Either a NYT bestseller or only sold like 5 copies, Immersion breaking, borderline nonsensical plot that makes the og MW2 look like a historical fps, China and PLA are either hilariously incompetent and ill equipped or USSR 2.0, Ultranationalist Japan as main antagonist, for some reason, Cover is just authors name, title, and the silhouette of a piece of military equipment or the flags of the USA and antagonist country, Basically a r/humanityfuckyeah story, but the humans are the USA and the aliens are the Soviets/punch clock villain country, Both sides were tricked into fighting each other (holy shit, Ace Combat 5 was just a Clancy novel with a Belkan coat of paint), Equipment made popular by Desert Storm is circlejerked endlessly, 75% chance of being out of print, bonus points if you can't find a copy anywhere online, Soviets commit heinous war crimes that are described in disturbingly graphic detail, Terrorists are radical environmentalists, neo Nazis, or some other fringe group instead of your average non state actors from abroad, ICBMs are conveniently never used or are shot down/cause minimal damage if used, May or may not get uncomfortably racist/xenophobic at times (depending on the author), 90s Russia is portrayed as far less depressing than it was in reality, Token black/hispanic characters with no depth or development, may or may not exist because the author wants to avoid racism allegations.